cambridge-cares/TheWorldAvatar/Agents/MetOfficeAgent/README.md

 The `MetOffice` agent is an input (and output) agent which queries data from the MetOffice API, also known as [DataPoint], and instantiates it according to the [OntoEMS] ontology in the [TheWorldAvatar] knowledge graph.

 It is designed to interact with the stack spun up by the stack manager.

+<span style="color:red">Tests are currently still excluded and have not been updated to work with the stack architecture yet.</span>

 # Setup